Are you on the hunt for some inspiration to build your next email? You couldn’t have found a better place to start.

 5. Loft’s flash sale

-This creative GIF makes our eyes roll in wonder.
+This original GIF makes our eyes roll in wonder.
 Ka-Ching.
 Ka-Ching.
 Ka-Ching.

 Here’s how to create a similar GIF:

 - Design the main layout, add 3 rectangular shapes, and put 3 objects inside each rectangle.
 Animate your objects using the slide up effect.

 - Duplicate the slide, delete the 3 objects, and add 3 other objects.
 Then slide them up.

 - Duplicate the slide again, delete the objects you’ve added to the second slide, and add 3 new objects.
 Animate these as well, sliding them up.

 6. Bigfish.tv’s email invitation to the company’s party

 When we think of parties, we think of music, dance, lots of people and fun.
 And alcohol.. (but that’s just between you and me).
 This is exactly the insight behind Bigfish.tv’s creative process.

 They wanted to introduce people into the atmosphere of the party right from the moment they clicked the email.
 So they came up with this animated GIF, using flashing splashes of color and small little people dancing their hearts out.